apache/skywalking-website/docs/downloads/README.md

 Use the links below to download the Apache SkyWalking (incubating) from one of our mirrors.

+**Only source code releases are official Apache releases, the Windows and Linux binary releases are just for end users connivance.**

 ## 6.x releases
 | Date | Version| | Downloads |